evertrue/zookeeper-cookbook/README.md

 with a default recipe for backwards compatibility pre-LWRP which will work fine, but is really just an example.

-Use the "install" recipe to install the binaries, but perform no further actions.

 For local development, you can either use Vagrant, in which case you will need the `vagrant-omnibus` Vagrant plugin: